romarcha/bayesian-networks/README.md

     - [ ] Add good nodes and good edges.
     - [ ] Add repeated edges or nodes.
     - [ ] Test all above for directed and undirected graphs.
+- [ ] Conduct diagnostic tool to map running time of algorithms with specific datasets.